 Editorial opinion

-Whatever method of checking the patency of the fallopian tubes you "like", the appointment for the study is the absolute prerogative of the attending physician.
+Whatever method of checking the patency of the fallopian tubes you “like”, prescribing for the study is the absolute prerogative of the attending physician.
 You can express your preferences to him and ask him to make a joint choice of the type of diagnosis, but the final decision is made by a specialist based on a detailed analysis of the clinical picture, indications and contraindications for the procedure.

-Before diagnosing the condition of the fallopian tubes, it is necessary to undergo a routine gynecological examination, as well as pass a series of tests: a smear to determine the flora, a blood test for HIV, syphilis, hepatitis B and C. Only after that the doctor usually prescribes one of the following diagnostic examinations.
+Before diagnosing the condition of the fallopian tubes, it is necessary to undergo a routine gynecological examination, as well as a series of tests: a smear to determine the flora, a blood test for HIV, syphilis, hepatitis B and C. Only after this the doctor usually prescribes one of the following diagnostic examinations.

 Hysterosalpingography